sanabasangare/musicology/README.md

 ## Introduction

 This application provides a list of music sub-genres within a list of genres.
 It also includes third party user registration (Google OAuth 2.0 API) and authentication.
-Authenticated users have the ability to create, edit, and delete their own anything they add.
+Authenticated users have the ability to create, edit, and delete anything that they add.

 ## Installation